clevercanyon/skeleton/dev/.files/docs/usage/bin-scripts/update.md

 $ npm run update:dotfiles
 ```

--   Git-commits any pending changes prior to running whenever this script is run from the `@clevercanyon/skeleton` project.
-This is to avoid a devastating loss of all changes prior to a self-update in the `@clevercanyon/skeleton`.
+-   When run inside the `@clevercanyon/skeleton` project, any pending changes will be added, committed, and pushed to the remote git origin.
+This is done to avoid a devastating loss of all changes prior to a self-update in the `@clevercanyon/skeleton`.

--   Downloads, or pulls from cache, the latest `@clevercanyon/skeleton` containing our master copy of `dev/.files` and the accompanying project dotfiles found in the main `@clevercanyon/skeleton` project directory.
+-   It then downloads, or pulls from cache, the latest `@clevercanyon/skeleton` containing our master copy of `./dev/.files` and the accompanying project dotfiles found in the main `@clevercanyon/skeleton` project directory.

--   Runs dotfiles update using latest `dev/.files/bin/updater/index.js` from `@clevercanyon/skeleton`.
-This will update the entire `dev/.files` directory and process updates across all the accompanying project dotfiles found in the main `@clevercanyon/skeleton` project directory.
-Any `<custom:start></custom:end>` sections will be preserved.
+-   Runs a full dotfiles update using a copy of the latest `./dev/.files/bin/updater/index.js` from `@clevercanyon/skeleton`.
+This will update the entire `./dev/.files` directory and process updates across all the accompanying project dotfiles found in the main `@clevercanyon/skeleton` project directory.
+Any `<custom:start></custom:end>` sections in your project will be preserved.

--   A few properties in `package.json` will be reset to their expected values during the update.
-For a detailed look at which `package.json` properties you should never change, or they'll be lost during a dotfiles update, please review `dev/.files/bin/updater/data/package.json/updates.json`.
+-   A few properties in `./package.json` will be reset to their expected, and necessary, values during the update.
+For a detailed look at which `./package.json` properties you should never change (or they'll be lost during a dotfiles update), please review `./dev/.files/bin/updater/data/package.json/updates.json`.

 ## Updates Dotfiles + Project